leviFrosty/leviFrosty/README.md

-# 👋 Hi, I’m Levi Wilkerson
+# 👋 Hi, I’m Levi Wilkerson!
-- 📚 I do all things code!
-Well, I try.
+📚 I come from a Network Engineer and Systems Administrator background.
+I'm here to make cool things!
 ### 📫 How to reach me:
 <chelleas123@gmail.com>
 ## Projects: